B2B Lead Generation Glossary

 Cost Per Lead (CPL)

 Cost Per Lead measures the total marketing investment required to generate one qualified lead, calculated as total campaign spend divided by leads generated, helping optimize channel allocation and budget efficiency.
-CPL varies significantly across channels and demand states, with outbound typically costing more per lead than inbound.
+Channel matters enormously here.
+Outbound typically costs more per lead than inbound, and that gap widens as demand states shift.

 Related terms: